farnaz-kakhsaz/My-React-Notes/README.md

 ### Package.json

-`package.json` is a file that contains information about your project (name, version, etc) and it lists the packages that your project is dependent on.
+The `package.json` is a file that contains information about your project (name, version, etc) and it lists the packages that your project is dependent on.

 ![package.json](https://res.cloudinary.com/practicaldev/image/fetch/s--m2oVg4vL--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://thepracticaldev.s3.amazonaws.com/i/btvz35yyxvrj4tsbmpzl.png)